 Juyan Zhang, Ph.
-D Associate Professor Department of Communication, UTSA Upon taking state power in 1949, the Chinese Communist Party (CCP) promoted the Three-Self Movement (selfgovernment, self-support and self-propagation) in an attempt to "free China's Catholic Church of imperialist control."
+D Associate Professor Department of Communication, UTSA 6

+Upon taking state power in 1949, the Chinese Communist Party (CCP) promoted the Three-Self Movement (self-government, self-support and self-propagation) in an attempt to "free China's Catholic Church of imperialist control."
 The papal representative in China issued a pastoral letter addressed to the bishops and priests remaining in the country, urging them not to take part in the movement.
 In response, the CCP expelled the papal representative and foreign missionaries from China.
 It ordered the Catholic Church in China to break contact with the Vatican and set up as the new authority the Catholic Patriotic Association (CPA).
 After that point, China and the Vatican made no contact until the early 1980s.

 In 1980, the Chinese government released Dominic Tang Yee-ming, who was a titular bishop and apostolic administrator of the Canton (Guangzhou) diocese in 1951.
-Upon release, Tang was allowed to travel to Hong Kong.
-In February 1981, Pope John Paul II stated that the Vatican was ready for reconciliation with China.
-He sent Cardinal Agostino Casaroli, the Vatican's Secretary of State, to Hong Kong to examine the possibilities of opening diplomatic relations with Beijing.
-Cardinal Casaroli conferred with Tang.
+Upon release, Tang was allowed to travel to Hong Kong.3 In February 1981, Pope John Paul II stated that the Vatican was ready for reconciliation with China.
+He sent Cardinal Agostino Casaroli, the Vatican's Secretary of State, to Hong Kong to examine the possibilities of opening diplomatic relations with Beijing.4 Cardinal Casaroli conferred with Tang.
 The Vatican indicated that it would be prepared to acknowledge China's Three-Self Principles and would consider establishing diplomatic ties.
 Soon after, Tang visited the Vatican.
 Pope John Paul II named him Archbishop of Guangzhou without first informing China.
-The Vatican's move was denounced by the Chinese government and the CPA for "rudely interfering in the sovereign affairs of the Chinese Church."

-From 1981 onward, there have been many attempts on the part of the Vatican to revive Catholicism and reestablish its diplomatic presence in China.
-The Chinese government has also shown some willingness toward improving relations with the Vatican.
-However, in more than thirty years, negotiations between the two have generated little progress.
-The Chinese government states that it is willing to build relations with the Vatican on two conditions: First, the Vatican must recognize that there is only "one China"; Second, the Vatican cannot interfere in China's internal affairs.
-On the part of Vatican, it has suggested that if China fully acknowledges the supreme authority of the Pope as the head of the universal Church, other issues, including the "One China" problem, can be resolved through negotiations.
-The Vatican, the Chinese government, and international observers all seem to agree that these are the two issues (or "Two Factors") over which bilateral relations have become stagnant.
+The Vatican's move was denounced by the Chinese government and the CPA for "rudely interfering in the sovereign affairs of the Chinese Church."5 government states that it is willing to build relations with the Vatican on two conditions: First, the Vatican must recognize that there is only "one China"; Second, the Vatican cannot interfere in China's internal affairs.
+On the part of Vatican, it has suggested that if China fully acknowledges the supreme authority of the Pope as the head of the universal Church, other issues, including the "One China" problem, can be resolved through negotiations.6 The Vatican, the Chinese government, and international observers all seem to agree that these are the two issues (or "Two Factors") over which bilateral relations have become stagnant.